A wellness craze travels quickly — but often features little to no evidence to support its claims.

 Try: Natural exfoliators

 YouTubers like Michelle Phan mix kitty litter with coconut oil to create a natural solution.
 While it may make some folks gag at the thought, the concept is that it is able to break through grime due to its texture.
-Naturopathic medical doctor Donese Worden, N.M.D. says this isn’t the case — and using this product intended for cat waste can actually cause upper respiratory or lung issues from the silica dust that is often in litter.
+Naturopathic medical doctor Donese Worden, N.M.D. says this is not the case — and using this product intended for cat waste can actually cause upper respiratory or lung issues from the silica dust that is often in the litter.
 “Many litters also include chemical fragrances and are not only toxic to the cats but not something you would want on your body, especially your face,” she says.